kkrt-labs/kakarot-docs/docs/ecosystem/oracles/pragma.md

 Pragma is the decentralized, transparent and composable oracle network, leveraging state-of-the-art zero-knowledge cryptography.
 We partner with the biggest market makers and the most liquid exchanges who sign and timestamp their own high quality, robust data and send it directly on-chain.

 Our data feeds are live on 🥕 Kakarot, where they leverage the power of the ZK-EVM.
-Our code has been audited by leading security researchers at Zellic (also audited Pyth, LayerZero, 1Inch & more) and we have more audits coming up soon.
+Our code has been audited by leading security researchers at Nethermind and we have more audits coming up soon.

 We are currently deployed on the following addresses: